Estonian Christian Orthodox Church: Estonian independence

 Following the breakup of the Soviet Union, divisions within the Orthodox community in Estonia arose between those who wished to remain under Russian authority and those who wished to return to the jurisdiction of the Ecumenical Patriarchate, with the dispute often taking place along ethnic lines, many Russians having immigrated to Estonia during the Soviet occupation.
-Lengthy negotiations between the two patriarchates failed to produce any agreement.
+Negotiations between the two patriarchates failed to produce any agreement.

 In 1993, the synod of the Orthodox Church of Estonia in Exile was re-registered as the autonomous Orthodox Church of Estonia, and on February 20, 1996, Ecumenical Patriarch Bartholomew I renewed the tomos granted to the OCE in 1923, restoring its canonical subordination to the Ecumenical Patriarchate.
 This action brought immediate protest from the Estonian-born Patriarch Alexei II of the Moscow Patriarchate, which regarded his native Estonia as part of his canonical territory and the Patriarch of Moscow removed the name of the Ecumenical Patriarch from the diptychs in 1996 for several months (see 1996 Moscow–Constantinople schism).

 An agreement was reached in which local congregations could choose which jurisdiction to follow.
 The Orthodox community in Estonia, which accounts for about 14% of the total population, remains divided, with the majority of faithful (mostly ethnic Russians) remaining under Moscow.
-A U.S. Department of State report from November 2003, about 20,000 believers (mostly ethnic Estonians) in 60 parishes are part of the autonomous church, with 150,000 faithful in 31 parishes, along with the monastic community of Pühtitsa, paying traditional allegiance to Moscow.
+A U.S. Department of State report from November 2003 said that about 20,000 believers (mostly ethnic Estonians) in 60 parishes are part of the autonomous church, with 150,000 faithful in 31 parishes, along with the monastic community of Pühtitsa, paying traditional allegiance to Moscow.

 On 6 November 2000 Archbishop Cornelius became Metropolitan of Tallinn and All Estonia.
 On 19 April 2018 Metropolitan Cornelius reposed.
-In 2018 Archbishop Eugene (Reshetnikov), was elected Metropolitan of Tallinn and All Estonia.
+In 2018 Archbishop Eugene (Reshetnikov) was elected Metropolitan of Tallinn and All Estonia.
 He began his role as the Primate of the Estonian Orthodox Church of the Moscow Patriarchate on 17 June 2018.